Why is this medication prescribed?

 How should this medicine be used?

-Ophthalmic olopatadine comes as a solution (liquid) to instill in the eye.
-It is usually instilled in the affected eye(s) twice a day, around 6 to 8 hours apart.
-To help you remember to use olopatadine, use it around the same times every day.
+Prescription ophthalmic olopatadine (Pazeo) and nonprescription ophthalmic olopatadine (Pataday) come as a solution (liquid) to instill in the eye.
+Prescription ophthalmic olopatadine (Pazeo) is usually instilled in the affected eye(s) once daily.
+Nonprescription ophthalmic olopatadine (Pataday) 0.1% is usually instilled in the affected eye(s) twice daily, and nonprescription ophthalmic olopatadine (Pataday) 0.2% is usually instilled in the affected eye(s) once daily.
+To help you remember to use olopatadine, use it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use olopatadine exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 To instill the eye drops, follow these steps: